 3. Focusing on Southeast Asia’s Key Platforms

-Advertisers need to keep in mind that Southeast Asian markets operate differently not only culturally, but also in terms of the products and services purchased and the leading ecommerce platforms.
-The West’s leading platforms are not as relevant in Asia-Pacific markets.
-The top platforms in the Asia-Pacific markets which affiliate marketers should focus on include Shopee and Lazada (3).
+Advertisers need to keep in mind that Southeast Asian markets operate differently not only culturally but also in terms of the product categories, services purchased, and prominent eCommerce platforms.

 4. Opportunity for Affiliate Marketing

-The upward trends of ecommerce, mobile commerce and social commerce in Southeast Asia is a fantastic opportunity for publishers and advertisers in affiliate marketing.
-By familiarising themselves with the individual Southeast Asian markets, publishers can be successful in promoting advertiser offers to local consumers.
-Advertisers can also decide to collaborate with local affiliates who have deeper insights into the local customs, languages, cultural holidays and other important factors.
+The upward trends of eCommerce, mobile, and social commerce in Southeast Asia are a fantastic opportunity for publishers and advertisers in affiliate marketing.
+By familiarising themselves with the individual Southeast Asian markets, publishers can successfully promote advertisers’ offers to local consumers.

-- Better connectivity and access to mobile phones, improved economic standing and ecommerce platforms, and COVID-19 have all contributed to this growth
+The Southeast Asian eCommerce markets, particularly The Philippines and Malaysia, are growing exponentially.
+Factors such as better connectivity and access to mobile phones, improved economic standing and eCommerce platforms, and COVID-19 have all contributed to this growth.

-- The Southeast Asian market presents great opportunities for affiliate marketing, particularly in m-commerce, but cultural and market-specific factors need to be considered
+As such, the Southeast Asian market presents significant opportunities for affiliate marketing, particularly in m-commerce, but cultural and market-specific factors are important factors that must be considered.